 How to Stay Safe in South Korea

-While scams are not common in South Korea, to avoid getting ripped off, you can check out this list of common travel scams to avoid.
+While scams are super rare in South Korea, to avoid getting ripped off, you can check out this list of common travel scams to avoid.

 When hiking, always bring water and sunscreen.
 Be sure to check the weather before you depart and dress accordingly.